scubamuc/scubamuc.github.io/wiki-md/NEXTCLOU.snap--managing_snap.md

 this works fine as weekly automatic (cronjob as root) job and has the added convenience of easy snap transfer to different server when needed. thus always 4 weeks of snap-snapshots on backup media.

-## restore Nextcloud-snap snapshot using snap restore
+## Restore Nextcloud-snap snapshot using snap restore

 * when moving to new device, be sure to install nextcloud-snap first
 * snap restore replaces previous installation incl. certs, DB and data